 From the second semester onwards you freely plan your studies according to your individual interests and preferred areas of specialization.
-You may choose to either specialize in one of two majors or to become a generalist in the field of food biotechnology.
-While your approach to the program may thus differ, you will, in all cases, increasingly conduct independent research from the second semester onwards.
+You may choose to either specialize in one or two areas by choosing your elective modules accordingly or to become a generalist in the field of food engineering or science by covering a wide range of modules.
+While your individual approach to the program may thus differ, you will, in all cases, increasingly conduct independent research starting in the second semester.